What a Planogram (POG) Is

 A planogram is a store plan that is designed to put your floor plan to maximum use by placing items in a way that makes them sell.
 A planogram is a uniform and detailed sales layout for your store(s).
 Planograms ensure that thought and planning go into the design, placement, and implementation of merchandising plans, including shelf space allocation.

 The intention of a planogram is to ensure that each retail store is optimized to sell the items that they are offering.
-Planograms provide specific guidelines to employees to keep on top of restocking and merchandising organization tasks.
+Planograms provide specific guidelines for employees to keep on top of restocking and merchandising organization tasks.
 Both employees and customers need to know exactly where items are located so that they can be found and purchased.

 Planograms are particularly important with the largest retail chains which have hundreds and sometimes thousands of physical brick-and-mortar store locations.
 By utilizing a planogram, each store in the chain can have a very similar layout with customized merchandising strategies that reflect regional preferences.